There is one particular state of consciousness that can change your life forever.

 1. Conscious Unity

-The boundaries of where you perceive your individual consciousness and identity (ego) to begin and end vanish.
+The boundaries of where you perceive your individual consciousness and identity to begin and end vanish (otherwise known as an ego death).
 Instead you’re left with a boundless and infinite union with all that is around you.

 2. There Is No Time or Space